What is World of Glocalities?

 The World of Glocalities is a unique research based, visual and intuitive web based profiling tool that enables you to deeply understand, ‘click’ and grow with international target audiences.

-With millions of selection possibilities you can instantly profile and learn about your target audience, based on the rich database consisting of 62,000 recently interviewed people in 27 countries across the globe.
+With millions of selection possibilities you can instantly profile and learn about your target audience, based on the rich database consisting of more than 62,000 recently interviewed people in 28 countries across the globe.

 Whether you are marketer, political strategist, designer, researcher, activist, consultant, teacher or forecaster, the World of Glocalities application provides you with cutting-edge insights to build upon!